 You may be eligible for financial help from additional military scholarships, regardless of what degree program you’re enrolled in.

 Visit BestColleges.com for scholarship opportunities or wants to take full advantage of the military¹s academic benefits,

 Visit OnlineColleges.net for the U.S. Servicemember’s guide to academic programs and aid.

 Visit College Scholarship Online for more information on scholarships that you may be eligible for under the GI bill or based on the length of active duty served.
-The site also breaks down benefits by branch of service, relationship to military service person, and scholarship categories (e.g. athletic, minority, by state, etc).
+The site also breaks down benefits by the branch of service, relationship to a military service person, and scholarship categories (e.g. athletic, minority, by state, etc).

 National Guardsmen and women attending Lyndon can apply for GoArmyEd Benefits.
 For more information visit GoArmyEd.com.

 Visit Online Colleges Database – Veterans Resources.
 The College Database recently created a free online guidebook for military veterans and their families.